qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/processing.rst

      file <python/plugins/processing/script/ScriptTemplate.py>` and
      update it according to your needs.

-You should have a tree similar to this :
+You should have a tree similar to this:

 .. code-block:: bash